 I am an assistant professor in the School of Informatics, Computing, and Engineering, a faculty fellow of the Rob Kling Center for Social Informatics, and an affiliate faculty in Cognitive Science at Indiana University Bloomington.
 At IUB, I count myself lucky to be one of the troublemakers in the Human Computer Interaction Design (HCI/d) group and a founding member of the Center for Critical and Humanistic Computing.
 I am also an affiliated faculty member in the Institute of Software Research at the University of California, Irvine.
 Before, I did a postdoc at University College Dublin, and my PhD at the University of California, Irvine.

 My academic interests lie in human–computer interaction (HCI), computer–supported cooperative work (CSCW), the humanities, ubiquitous computing, organizational/management science, and science & technology studies (STS).

 Supun Nakandala, Giovanni Luca Ciampaglia, Norman Makoto Su, and Yong-Yeol Ahn.
 (2017).
 Gendered Conversation in a Social Game-Streaming Platform.
-Proceedings of the AAAI Conference on Web and Social Media (ICWSM’17), Montreal, Canada, forthcoming.
-[Preprint].
-Media: Study Shows Twitch Chat Is Very Different When Women Are Streaming
+Proceedings of the AAAI Conference on Web and Social Media (ICWSM’17), Montreal, Canada, 162-171.
+Press: Study Shows Twitch Chat Is Very Different When Women Are Streaming

 Norman Makoto Su and Erik Stolterman.
 (2016).
 A Design Approach for Authenticity and Technology.
 Proceedings of the ACM Conference on Designing Interactive Systems (DIS’16), Brisbane, Australia, 643-655.
 New York: ACM.